Fairmount College of Liberal Arts and Sciences

 Academic Honesty and Code of Conduct

-The faculty of Fairmount College strongly endorses the statement on academic honesty, the student code of conduct and the appeals procedure outlined in the Student Handbook.
-(Also see Student Academic Honesty, Student Code of Conduct and Court of Student Academic Appeals in this catalog.)
+The faculty of Fairmount College strongly endorses the statement on academic honesty, the student code of conduct and the appeals procedure outlined in policy 2.17/Student Academic Honesty of the WSU Policies and Procedures Manual (https://wichita.edu/policiesprocedures).
+Also see Student Academic Honesty, Student Code of Conduct and Court of Student Academic Appeals in this catalog.

 Bachelor of Arts degrees are offered in anthropology, biological sciences, chemistry, communication, economics, English, geology, history, mathematics, modern and classical languages and literatures (French and Spanish), philosophy, physics, political science, psychology, social work, sociology and women’s studies.
 Concentrations in communication sciences and disorders, ethnic studies, geography, German and religion may be designed with the Bachelor of Arts or the Bachelor of General Studies degrees.